 The goal of an effective safety Management System (SMS) competence management system is to:

-Competence is an essential attribute when considering behaviours in a non-normal situations.
+Competence is an essential attribute when considering behaviours in non-normal situations.

 For a person to be considered competent, they need appropriate qualifications, together with experience, and other “soft skills” appropriate to their job role.

-Essentially we are talking about the ability of the individual to perform a task or series of task with the correct attitude awareness knowledge and understanding.
+Essentially we are talking about the ability of the individual to perform a task or series of tasks with the correct attitude, awareness, knowledge, and understanding.